NeotropicSAS/kuwaiba-docs/user/en/src/home/README.md

-# Home
+# Getting Started

-The Kuwaiba home is the first view you have of the system, to enter it you login Figure 1.
+The login is the first view you have of the system Figure 1.

 | ![Login](images/figure-login.png) |
 |:--:|